-The main database can contain one or more databases, each of which will contain the data containers of Contract Manager.
-In the main database of the sample, there are two databases (see screenshot below): Contract Database and Company Database.
+The app can contain one or more databases at the root level, each of which will contain the data containers of Contract Manager.
+In the sample app, there are two databases (see screenshot below): Contract Database and Company Database.
 Within each database you can build a hierarchical structure of containers, and you can link containers across databases via loose links.

 Containers and hierarchy

 A hierarchical structure within a database is constructed by creating containers and then defining parent–child relationships between containers.
 You can add any number of top-level containers.
 Within each container, you can define one or more child containers.
 You can use loose links to link containers across the different hierarchies of a container.